Power Adaptation for Vector Parameter Estimation according to Fisher Information based Optimality Criteria: Introduction

 Although there exist a multitude of studies on power allocation for various estimation problems in the literature, a general investigation of the optimal power allocation problem for vector parameter estimation according to various Fisher information based criteria is not available to the best of authors' knowledge.
-In particular, we consider a generic additive noise model, where the observation vector is a linear or nonlinear function of the parameter vector corrupted by additive noise with an arbitrary probability distribution.
-Based on this generic model, we first present the FIM in terms of the system parameters, including the power allocation parameters.
+In particular, we consider a generic additive noise model, where the observation vector is a linear function of the parameter vector corrupted by additive noise with an arbitrary probability distribution.
+Based on this model, we first present the FIM in terms of the system parameters, including the power allocation parameters.
 Then, we formulate optimal power allocation problems according to six different estimation performance criteria based on the FIM, and derive various closed-form solutions.
-We also extend our results to cases in which nuisance parameters exist in the problem.
-The main contributions and novelty of this manuscript can be summarized as follows: \begin{itemize} \item According to various Fisher information based optimality criteria, we propose optimal power allocation problems for vector parameter estimation by considering a generic system model, where the parameter vector is processed by any linear/nonlinear transformation and corrupted by additive noise with a generic probability distribution. \item Based on optimization theoretic approaches, we provide various closed-form solutions for the proposed power allocation problems. \item We show that the proposed optimal power allocation strategies are also valid in the presence of nuisance parameters. \end{itemize} In addition, we provide numerical examples to illustrate the performance of the proposed strategies and compare them with the equal power allocation strategy.
+We also extend our results to cases in which nuisance parameters exist in the problem or certain types of nonlinear transformations are applied on the parameter vector.
+The main contributions and novelty of this manuscript can be summarized as follows: \begin{itemize} \item According to various Fisher information based optimality criteria, we propose optimal power allocation problems for vector parameter estimation by considering a system model, where the parameter vector is processed by a linear transformation and corrupted by additive noise with a generic probability distribution. \item Based on optimization theoretic approaches, we provide various closed-form solutions for the proposed power allocation problems. \item We show that the proposed optimal power allocation strategies are also valid {for nonlinear system models under certain conditions and} in the presence of nuisance parameters. \end{itemize} In addition, we provide numerical examples to illustrate the performance of the proposed strategies and compare them with the equal power allocation strategy.
 It should be noted that providing closed-form solutions for optimal power allocation is important for real-time applications due to delay and computational complexity requirements.

 The rest of the manuscript is organized as follows: The system model is presented in Section~\ref{sec:sysmodel} and optimal power allocation strategies are derived in Section~\ref{sec:approaches}.
 In Section~\ref{sec:Extend}, extensions to nonlinear models and presence of nuisance parameters are considered.
 Numerical results are provided in Section~\ref{sec:results} followed by the concluding remarks in Section~\ref{sec:conclusion}.